 There’s a basic rule of car insurance: It’s there to cover you, even in instances when it almost seems illogical.
 For instance, unlike most homeowners policies, you’re likely covered if your car is totaled by a flood if you carry comprehensive coverage.
-However, we advise checking with your insurance provider and reviewing how you are covered—or not covered.
+However, it’s wise to check with your insurance provider to fully understand how you are—or how you are not—covered.

 If you have a used or older car that’s not worth much, you may think that minimum liability coverage is all you want.
 This is logical as far as the value of your vehicle is concerned, but it doesn’t apply to injury you might cause to another driver, damage to their car, or other instances when you must have insurance to prevent a devastating accident from ruining you financially.

 Remember: It’s not just about the value of your car.
 It’s about the value of any sort of damage your car might cause in any possible scenario.

 To advise us on the scenarios in this story, we consulted with Chuck Muenzen, Vice President, Underwriting and Product Development at California Casualty, which provides special coverage and rates to NEA members.
 He helped review 6 common scenarios where your car insurance may come into play.

 Insurance covers the unforeseeable.
 That’s pretty much the easiest thumbnail we can provide about when your car insurance covers you, and when it doesn’t.

 So if a tree falls on your car you’re covered.
 You’re even covered if you cut down that tree and it fell on your car by accident.
 That’s not to say your rates won’t go up (that can happen regardless), but you will be covered.
 Ditto in the event of an earthquake, flood, fire and most other natural or human-caused catastrophes.